JC31107/AWS_Billing_Overage_Shutdown/README.md

 Create a subscription and map the Lambra function through

 Edit the access policy on the SNS topic and allow permission for billing to send messages.
-Formatting on this can be a touch wonky, there is an example JSON provided that can probably be copied and pasted
+Formatting on this can be a touch wonky, there is an example JSON provided that can probably be copied and pasted after updating the account ID and the resource names

 Go into the Billing console and create a new budget
-In the budget create a threshold to fire the Lambda function, I chose 105% of actual budget cost In the alert
+In the budget create a threshold to fire the Lambda function, I chose 105% of actual budget cost In the alert expand "Amazon SNS Alerts" and paste in the ARN of the SNS topic previously created

+To test you can go into the SNS and send a message to the tpoic, content isn't importand as the Lambda function doesn't care who or what calls it, so make sure security is locked down!